 - Lecture/Lab Hours:

 - Lab Hours:

 - Special Fee:

-Course DescriptionDevelops knowledge and manipulative skills in the use of E7018 mild steel electrodes when performing various welds in the vertical and overhead positions.
-Welding applied math and science included.
-Department permission required.
+Course DescriptionDevelops knowledge and skills in the use of E7018 mild steel electrodes when performing various welds in the vertical and overhead positions.
+Prerequisites: Department permission required.
 Audit available.

 Addendum to Course Description

-This is an outcome-based course utilizing a lecture/lab format.
-This course includes classroom discussions, videotapes, and lab demonstrations covering technical skills.
-Course outcomes will include; theoretical concepts, layout, fabrication, welding, oxyfuel cutting, safety and environmental awareness, communication, computations and human relations.
+This is an outcome based course utilizing a lecture/lab format.
+This course includes classroom discussions, videotapes, and lab demonstrations of technical skills.
+Course outcomes will include: theoretical concepts, layout, fabrication, welding, oxy-fuel cutting and safety.

 Intended Outcomes for the course

-- Function safely in the PCC Welding Shop.
+- Function safely in the PCC Welding Lab.

 Outcome Assessment Strategies